raberik98/CC_WEB_SI4-SI5_Exercise_03/README.md

 1, Take a look at your backend starting files.
-As you can see some part of it was commented out, this is going to be an optional task, just ignore it for now.
-    Let's create two mongoose schemas:
-        1.1 schema for a partner company,
-            we want to store the following data:
+We are going to use two entities for this project: a Beer entity and a Company entity, each has it's own Mongoose Schema and Model created for you.
+Here is a short summary about what each field means:
+       Company:
                 -company name
                 -date (we don't want to manually set this value, let's give it the default date of the date of the companys registration to the system)
-                -rank (store it as a string, we will use it later for giving discounts for example) -orders (the orders placed by the company, one order will contain the amount of beer that was ordered and the ID of the beer) [OPTIONAL] try to store it as an ObjectId
+                -rank (store it as a string, we will use it later for giving discounts for example) -orders (the orders placed by the company, one order will contain the amount of beer that was ordered and the ID of the beer, which for the sake of simplicity will be stored as a string)
                 -balance (all the money the company is going to have to pay)

         1.2 schema for beers,